TD LysenkoNI Vavilov

 Science & Politics in the Soviet Union: The Fate of Genetics, 1930 - 1964

-Trofim Denisovich Lysenko (1898 – 1976) was a Russian peasant agriculturist, who achieved notoriety in the late 1920s by his advocacy of vernalization, a method by which seeds from winter-strains of wheat were treated to freezing temperature prior to planting.
-This allowed them to be planted in the spring.
+Trofim Denisovich Lysenko (1898 – 1976) was a Russian peasant agriculturist, who achieved notoriety in the late 1920s by his advocacy of vernalization.
+Seeds from winter-adapted strains of wheat, when exposed to freezing temperatures prior to planting, were able to germinate when planted in the spring.
 The method was well-known, but scientific data had shown that it produced only marginal increases in yield.
 Lysenko, instead of performing controlled experiments, made extravagant claims that vernalization increased wheat yields by as much as 15%, and also that the modified growth was inherited between generations.
 Soviet propaganda favored inspirational stories of peasants who, through their native ability and intelligence, came up with solutions to practical problems.
-Lysenko was widely presented as such a genius who had developed a new, revolutionary technique.
+Lysenko was widely presented as such a genius, who had developed a new, revolutionary technique.

-Lysenko also built on the ideas of Michurin, another peasant horticulturist who advocated Lamarckism, and claimed to have effected permanent changes in plant species through hybridization, grafting, and other non-genetic techniques.
+Lysenko also associated himself with the ideas of Michurin, another peasant horticulturist.
+Michurin advocated Lamarckism, and claimed to have effected permanent changes in plant species through hybridization, grafting, and other non-genetic techniques.
 [Michurin’s methods have parallels in the work of the American plant breeder Luther Burbank].
 The notion that acquired characteristics could be transmitted to an organism's descendants was seen as consistent with the social theories of Marx and Engels, who argued that nature and human society were infinitely plastic.
 Lysenko's methods were also seen as a way to engage peasants directly in an "agricultural revolution," instead of opposing government 'reforms'.
-He went on to advocate other dubious methods, such as cluster-planting of trees, scattering seed on stubble fields, and even inter-species transformations (the sort of things that might be expected with contaminated seed)
+He went on to advocate other dubious methods, such as cluster-planting of trees (Soviet seedlings would 'cooperate,' rather than 'compete' in a capitalist manner), scattering seed on stubble fields, and argued for the possibility of inter-species transformations (the sort of things that might be expected with contaminated seed)

-Soviet geneticists at the time were well-established among the world leaders in the field, including Theodosius Dobzhansky (1900 - 1975), whose "Genetics and the Origin of Species" was a seminal contribution to the New Evolutionary Synthesis, and Sergei Chetverikov (1880 - 1959) whose work on population genetics anticipated Ronald Fisher and Sewall Wright
+Soviet geneticists at the time were well-established among the world leaders in the field.
+These included Theodosius Dobzhansky (1900 - 1975), whose "Genetics and the Origin of Species" was a seminal contribution to the New Evolutionary Synthesis, and Sergei Chetverikov (1880 - 1959) whose work on population genetics anticipated Ronald Fisher and Sewall Wright

 In particular, Nikolai Ivanovich Vavilov (1887 - 1943) amassed a huge seed bank collection for breeding.

 He pioneered efforts to develop new strains of crops that were specific for the many growing regions in the USSR, by use of controlled crosses and heritability studies.
-Left-leaning Western geneticists including Nobelist HJ Muller visited Vavilov to promote East-West cooperation.
-However, such methods are require several generations to show results, academic geneticists were constrained by their actual data and could not hope to match Lysenko's extravagant claims.
+Left-leaning Western geneticists including future Nobelist Herman J Muller visited Vavilov to promote East-West cooperation.
+However, Vavilov's methods require several generations to show results, academic geneticists were constrained by their actual data and could not hope to match Lysenko's extravagant claims.
 They were also no match for Lysenko's political tactics, which presented genetics as 'western bourgeois science'.

 Support from Joseph Stalin (1879 - 1953) enhanced Lysenko’s status.
-In 1935, during the height of the Yezhov Terror, Lysenko gave an address to the Politburo in which he accused "Mendelist - Morganist" geneticists who opposed his theories as setting themselves against Marxist-Leninism.
+In 1935, during the height of the Yezhov Terror, Lysenko gave an address to the Politburo in which he accused Soviet geneticists who opposed his theories of being "Mendelist - Morganists" who set themselves against Marxist-Leninism.
 Stalin was in the audience, and called out "Bravo, Comrade Lysenko, Bravo."
 Lysenko thereafter began an campaign of extreme demagoguery to slander geneticists who still spoke out against him, and to replace the staff of genetics research units in Soviet laboratories with his own followers.
 Many of Lysenko’s scientific opponents, including Vavilov, were imprisoned and died in the Gulag after denunciation by Lysenko.
 (At the time of his arrest, Vavilov had just been elected President of the International Congress of Genetics, but was refused permission to travel abroad.
-Vavilov died of starvation in a prison cell.).
+Vavilov died of starvation in a

 Lysenko’s domination of Soviet agriculture was essentially complete from 1948 – 1964.
 Following the death of Stalin in 1953 and eventual consolidation of power under Nikita Khrushchev in 1958, realistic assessment of serious shortfalls in Soviet agriculture as compared with successes achieved by genetic means in the West came to question, and criticism of Lysenko was again permitted.
 Scathing reviews of Lysenko's results and methods contributed to Khrushchev's fall in 1964, and he was removed from all positions of authority by 1966.
 Soviet biology had lost an entire generation to the political ambitions of an ignorant demagogue.